-The US Mint produces American Gold Eagles since 1986 with an obverse design that depicts Lady Liberty with flowing hair, holding a torch in her right hand and an olive branch in her left.
+The US Mint produces American Gold Eagle coins since 1986 with an obverse design that depicts Lady Liberty with flowing hair, holding a torch in her right hand and an olive branch in her left.
 This design is reminiscent of the historic Saint-Gaudens Gold Double Eagles.
 In 2021, a new reverse side design was introduced and some minor changes were made to the obverse side of the coins as well.
 The 91.67% pure gold coins exist with brilliant uncirculated, proof and burnished (only between 2006 and 2008) finishes.
 Four denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz are available.
-Gold Eagles count among the most popular gold coins.
-By law, the gold that is used to mint American Gold Eagles must have been mined in the United States.
+American Eagle coins count among the most popular gold coins.
+By law, the gold that is used to mint these coins must have been mined in the United States.

 The American Gold Eagle page gives more information about the coins and allows you to compare current prices.